jonathan-s/django-sockpuppet/docs/persistence.md

 {% endtab %}
 {% endtabs %}

-In this example, the user is given 3 new balls every time they refresh the page in their browser, effectively restarting the game.
-If the page state is updated via the Sockpuppet reflex, no new balls are allocated.
+In this example, the user is given three new balls every time they refresh the page in their browser, effectively restarting the game.
+If the page state is updated via the Sockpuppet Reflex, no new balls are allocated.

 This also means that `self.request.session['balls_left']` will be set to 3 before the initial HTML page has been rendered and transmitted.